 How Data-Driven Regulatory Compliance Can Yield Improved Performance

 Even a decade later, financial institutions still feel the ramifications of the global financial crisis, especially when dealing with the ongoing regulatory fallout.
-Whether addressing emerging regulatory concerns like Basel IV or the FASB’s new Current Expected Credit Loss (CECL) standard, or dealing with older requirements like the Dodd-Frank Act Stress Test (DFAST) or Comprehensive Capital Analysis and Review (CCAR), many financial services institutions remain ill-prepared to meet their burgeoning regulatory demands.
+Whether addressing emerging regulatory concerns, like Basel IV or the Financial Accounting Standards Board’s (FASB) Current Expected Credit Loss (CECL) standard, or dealing with older requirements, like the Dodd-Frank Act Stress Test (DFAST) or Comprehensive Capital Analysis and Review (CCAR), many financial services institutions remain ill-prepared to meet their burgeoning regulatory demands.

 Too many financial institutions still use outdated, ad hoc, spreadsheet-driven approaches to compliance.
 These approaches: